nico/hack/notes/apple_symbol_versioning.md

 Scenarios:

-* Extract part of a big library into a standalone framework (example PDFKit.framework, extracted from XXX)
+* Extract part of a big library into a standalone framework (example PDFKit.framework, extracted from Quartz.framework, see below for details.)

 * Move a standalone framework into another, existing framework (example: Swift runtime moving from libswiftCoreFoundation.dylib to